astrolabsoftware/fink-object-api/README.md

 ### Debug

-After starting [fink-cutout-api](https://github.com/astrolabsoftware/fink-cutout-api), you can simply test the API using:
+After starting the Fink Java Gateway and [fink-cutout-api](https://github.com/astrolabsoftware/fink-cutout-api) services, you can simply launch the API in debug mode using:

 ```bash
 python app.py